 The problem goes far beyond bird life

-“They are dying out at faster rates than we have seen in history.
+“They are becoming extinct at faster rates than we have seen in history.
 You have to go back to the most recent mass extinction to find such a high rate of destruction.
-We're talking about a 100 to 1000 times faster extinction rate, " says Kai Chan, professor at the University of British Columbia's Institute of Resources, Environment and Sustainability and co-author of the UN report.
+We're talking about a 100 to 1000 times faster rate of extinction,” says Kai Chan, professor at the Institute of Resources, Environment and Sustainability at the University of British Columbia and co-author of the UN report.

 We have imposed a sick life on the planet

-One of the worst implications of our impact on biomass is that we have altered the kind of life the planet can support.
-First of all with the absurd deforestation that has marked our relationship with agriculture: forests, of course, bring much more living material to the Earth than soybean or wheat fields.
+One of the worst implications of our impact on Biomass is that we have altered the type of life the planet can support.
+First of all with the absurd deforestation that has marked our relationship with agriculture: forests, obviously, bring much more living material to the Earth than soybean or wheat fields.

 But the worst blow happened to the animals, between extermination and domestication.
 Milo estimates that the number of cows, pigs and farm sheep exceeds 20 times that of free mammals on the planet, and the number of captive birds is also higher than that of wild birds.